 Herping the Western Fence Lizard at Aliso and Wood Canyons Wilderness Park

 The western fence lizard (Sceloporus occidentalis) is a very common and widely distributed spiny lizard found throughout California and other western states.
 On a recent outing to the Aliso and Wood Canyons Wilderness Park in Orange County, Calif., I was able to trek through some trails in search of this super common lizard.
-My goal was to photograph the western fence lizard on an actual fence, rather than on the ground, which seems to be a more common location for the little lizard that also known as the blue-belly.
+My goal was to photograph the western fence lizard on an actual fence, rather than on the ground, which seems to be a more common location for the little lizard that’s also known as the blue-belly.

 My trip started in Midway City, Calif., where I took a bus with my daughter’s 2nd grade class for an end of the year field trip to the park.
 The morning started out fairly gloomy, but given the distance from her school to the park, I was hoping for some sun.
-I was not disappointed as when we arrived to the park, the sun peeked out and started to warm the park.
+I was not disappointed.
+When we arrived to the park, the sun peeked out and started to warm the park.
 The park sits in Aliso and Wood Canyons, and is home to a variety of reptiles, including southern Pacific rattlesnakes, coastal rosy boa constrictors, gopher snakes, western garter snakes, California king snakes, striped racers, red racers, and various frog species that live in the creek.
 Because our time was limited, the western fence lizard was the main focus, though any other reptile species was an added bonus.

 During our first foray down the trail, I found a western fence lizard thermoregulating itself on a broken tree branch.
 Close to the ground, it sat there for several minutes as my daughter’s 2nd grade class walked by, oblivious to the reptile so close to the trail.
 Just the last three students stopped when I told them quietly that the lizard was right next to the trail.
 It took them a while to locate the lizard, but when they did, they were elated to have viewed the lizard.